AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/nl-yyyy-mm-newsletter.md

 ---
-description: EM-YYYY-MM-DD-Single Email Send - Marketo Docs - Product Documentation
+description: NL-YYYY-MM-Newsletter - Marketo Docs - Product Documentation
-title: EM-YYYY-MM-DD-Single Email Send
+title: NL-YYYY-MM-Newsletter
 hide: yes
 hidefromtoc: yes
 feature: Programs
 ---
-# EM-YYYY-MM-DD-Single Email Send {#em-yyyy-mm-dd-single-email-send}
+# NL-YYYY-MM-Newsletter {#nl-yyyy-mm-newsletter}

-This example sends one single email utilizing a Marketo Engage Email Program.
+This example sends one newsletter email utilizing a Marketo Engage Email Program.
 The email can include or not include an A/B test.

 For further strategy assistance or help customizing a program, please contact the Adobe Account Team or visit the [Adobe Professional Services](https://business.adobe.com/customers/consulting-services/main.html){target="_blank"} page.